Catosine/COMP551-Miniproject2/README.md

 > * **Conditional possibilities**

 ## Hypothesis
+1. **Bernouolli Naive Bayes**
+> This hypothesis uses the conditional possibilities of words in comments to estimate the possibility of one given comment is either positive or negative.

 ## Updates
 **<Januare 6, 2019>** [Pengnan Fan](https://github.com/Catosine) creates this project page and implements functions readTrainData and readTestData.